 Sometimes, you just want to escape.
 And no form of escapism is better than finding yourself in a new fantasy land within the pages of a great book.
-We’ve selected six books set in magical fantasy worlds that will open your eyes (and imaginations) to new and exciting adventures.
+We’ve selected seven books set in magical fantasy worlds that will open your eyes (and imaginations) to new and exciting adventures.
 From Witch World to Narnia, these fantasy worlds are simply extraordinary.

 City of Broken Magic